Ahmedfei/Sprint-Project-Star-Wars-API/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

 - [ ] What does it mean to _think_ in react?
+thinking in react means creating components for easier control and re-usibility

 - [ ] Describe state.
+state is an instance of a react component.state is also an object that holds some information that may change overtime
 - [ ] Describe props.
+props are special keyword in react that means properties. props can be passed frpm parent to a child
 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

 ## Project Set Up